yogendra-yatnalkar/yogendra-yatnalkar-hugo/content/notes/daily-scribble.md

         - Post that, once I increased dynamic batch size or any other important parameter, the RPS was still the same
         - **Conclusion**: Once gpu memory utilization is full, whatever we do, it wont increasing the actual load.
         - **Importance of AWS elastic inference**: GPU as a service.
+    - Does Dynamic batching helps ?
+On g4dn:
+        - Yes.
+When it was set to 1, the max RPS was 21
+        - When it was set to 32, the max RPS was 32
+        - in both the cases, the workers were set to 1